 What is the Difference Between a News Story and a Feature Story?

+A news story focuses on delivering facts quickly and objectively, whereas a feature story goes beyond the basics and adds depth, background, and human interest in the story.
 People are often confused between a news story and a feature.
 Here are some basic differences between the two:

 - While a news story usually covers recent or breaking news, feature writing can be issue-specific and might not be recent.

-- A news story summarises the story whereas a feature focuses on anecdotal references.
+- A news story summarises the story, whereas a feature focuses on anecdotal references.

 Feature Writing – the APPLAUSE Formula